superidol1890/Among-Us-Mod-Pack/README.md

 3. Copy the downloaded files and put them in your Among Us folder(or any other folder)

 # Mods

+Note : If u want to see the list of all the mods in the mod packs for the latest version [v1.2.0](https://github.com/superidol1890/Among-Us-Mod-Pack/releases/tag/v1.2.0) then click [here](https://github.com/superidol1890/Among-Us-Mod-Pack/blob/main/About%20this%20mod.txt).

 This mod packs have been made with the help of the following mods